ibealec/hooked-with-angular/README.md

 * Make sure to point out that HulkComponent is automatically included in `app.module` AND it's CamelCased for components, and hyphenated for file names.
 But it's still not in our view.

+* Also mention the file structure of generated components.
+Let students know that the CLI has documentation notating different options, like generating the components inline or changing the default `app` prefix.

 * Copy and paste the HTML from `iron-man.component.html` into the new component and feel free to use this code for your component:
 ```typescript
 import { Component, OnInit } from '@angular/core';